• Skip to primary navigation

 If you want to place the Shortcut to website on the Dock, drag the URL down to the right-side of the Dock on your Mac.

-1. Open Chrome browser and visit the website that you want to add to Desktop or the Dock on Mac.
+1. Open Google Chrome browser > visit the website that you want to add to Desktop or Dock.

-2. Once you are the website, click on 3-dots icon > hoover mouse over More Tools and select Create Shortcut option.
+2. Once you are on the website, click on 3-dots icon > go to Cast, Save and Share and click on Create Shortcut… option.

 Create Shortcut Option in Google Chrome

-4. From Chrome Apps window, drag the website Icon to Desktop or to the Dock on your Mac.
+4. By default, the Shortcut to website will be placed on the Desktop.
+However, you can drag the website Icon from Desktop to the Dock on your Mac.

 Sam Patwegar